cbrown5/cbrown5.github.io/_posts/2018-10-16-understanding-the-glm-link.md

 better description of the natural process.

-The effort to use a non-negative model also forced us to think about using a more appropriate distribution for the model's errors: the Poisson rather than the Normal.
+The effort to use a non-negative model also forced us to think about using a more appropriate distribution for the data: the Poisson rather than the Normal.
 The Poisson has the variance increasing with the mean.